The first time I saw a measurable return on investment in content marketing was in 1996.

 Whether it’s happened out of ignorance, laziness or intent, a lot of swindling is going on and it has to stop.
 If you’re investing in content marketing or considering a content marketing initiative for your company, here’s what you need to know to avoid being swindled.

 Content marketing is a broad discipline dependent on many different factors working together.
 You can’t implement a portion of content marketing and expect fabulous results.
 Luckily, there are clear indicators to determine if a swindle is in play.
 Here are some of the bigger ones:

-1. Content marketing must start with a document strategy to be effective.
+1. Content marketing must start with a documented strategy to be effective.
 If you’re buying into content marketing without taking the time to develop a strategy, you’re being swindled.